holtskinner/Databases/README.md

-# CS3380
+# Database Projects
-## Database Applications and Information Systems

- Labs and Final Project
- Spring 2016
+Simple projects using a MySQL database, PHP and Bootstrap